JasonQorbin/GitSpy/README.md

 ## Installation and usage

-Both the frontend and backend are NodeJS projects.

-After cloning the repo, run `npm install` in both the `frontend` and `server` directories.
-Then start the server first before starting the in a development server frontend.
-Both can be started with `npm start`
+1. Clone the repo
+2. Install the required dependencies and frontend artifacts by running `npm run build` from the root folder.
+3. Start the server with `npm start`.

 ## Private resources